Nikolaus Storch

-Nikolaus Storch (born pre-1500, died after 1536) was a weaver and radical lay-preacher in the Saxon town of Zwickau.
+Nikolaus Storch (born pre-1500, died after 1536) was a German weaver and radical lay-preacher in the Saxon town of Zwickau.
 He and his followers, known as the Zwickau Prophets, played a brief role during the early German Reformation years in south-east Saxony, and there is a view that he was a forerunner of the Anabaptists.
-In the years 1520-1521, he worked closely with the radical theologian Thomas Müntzer.
+In the years 1520–1521, he worked closely with the radical theologian Thomas Müntzer.